NoRedInk/ruby-style-guide/README.md

            - 2

   # passable
-  long_string = 'First part of the long string' \
+  long_string = "First part of the long string" \
-                ' and second part of the long string'
+                " and second part of the long string"

   # good
-  long_string = 'First part of the long string' +
+  long_string = "First part of the long string" +
-                ' and second part of the long string'
+                " and second part of the long string"
   ```

 * <a name="consistent-multi-line-chains"></a>